 While all of the other candidates (read: your competition) are focusing on non-job related activities, you could be better positioning yourself for that dream job!
 This is a great time to prepare for the new year and your job search.
 Update your resume and your LinkedIn profile.
 Review your other social media profiles and see if the photos and comments are appropriate for a new employer to see before deciding to hire you.

-Take time to touch base with your references – if you haven’t been on the market for a while, you may have lost touch – remind them of what a great catch you are!
+You couldn’t pick a better time of year for networking.
+With so many social and business holiday functions happening in the months of November and December, the chances to connect with people seems endless.
+Take time to remind business contacts of what a great catch you are!
 It also doesn’t hurt to broadcast to your network that you’re on the job hunt.
 The more eyes and ears out there for you, the better.

 While you are sitting by the fire sipping some hot cocoa, do some research!
 This is a great time to research target companies for your next career step, or research salaries so your expectations are more realistic.
 Take a look at job postings in your field and see what technologies and skills are being requested that maybe you haven’t used in a while – time to brush up on those skills and make yourself more marketable!

-As a recruiter will attest, there are going to be definite “cons” to this time of year that impact a candidate.
-Things like: many people being out of the office more than usual which impacts hiring feedback and decision-making, end of year budget reviews, and the fact that new and on-going job requisitions sometimes sit in the approval phase with no active feedback for longer than usual.
-It’s good to know these facts going in so that you can temper your expectations accordingly.
-But things moving slower is temporary, and it means there is still movement happening albeit just not at the speed we’d prefer.
+There are going to be definite cons to this time of year that impact a candidate.
+Things like employees being out of the office more than usual which impacts hiring feedback and decision-making, end of year budget reviews, and the fact that new and on-going job requisitions sometimes sit in the approval phase with no active feedback for longer than usual.
+By knowing these facts going in, you can temper your expectations accordingly.
+Just remember, things moving slower is temporary, and at least it still means there is movement happening albeit just not at the speed we’d prefer.

-Just remember, be patient, things will start moving again in the new year and with these tips, some serious commitment and a bit of elbow grease you can position yourself to be at the top of your recruiters hiring wish list in 2018.
+Patience is key.
+Things will start moving again in the new year and with these tips, some serious commitment, and a bit of elbow grease you can position yourself to be at the top of your recruiters hiring wish list in 2019.